John Storyk: Career

-As an aspiring musician and architecture student at Princeton and Columbia Universities, Storyk’s career has followed a natural pursuit of his two favorite subjects.
-After graduating from Princeton University in 1968, Storyk's first commission was for Jimi Hendrix's Electric Lady Studios in New York City's Greenwich Village, a studio that continues to be utilized by notable acts ranging from Adele to Daft Punk and Ed Sheeran.
+As a musician and architecture student at Princeton and Columbia Universities, Storyk’s career has followed a pursuit of his two favorite subjects.
+After graduating from Princeton University in 1968, Storyk's first commission was for Jimi Hendrix's Electric Lady Studios in New York City's Greenwich Village, a studio that continues to be utilized by acts ranging from Adele to Daft Punk and Ed Sheeran.

 John Storyk is a member of the American Institute of Architects (AIA) and the Audio Engineering Society (AES).
 He is a frequent contributor to AES Convention Panels and Papers.
 A recipient of the AES Fellowship Award, he lectures at schools around the U.S. and has established courses in acoustics at Yale University, Columbia, NYU, Ex’Pression College, San Francisco; Full Sail Center, Orlando; and Berklee College of Music.
 Committed to the support of pro audio education, Storyk also serves as an adjunct professor at the Berklee College of Music in Boston.